scottcgi/MojoTween/Documentation/QuickStart-en.md

   * Find `Burst`, `Collections` and `Mathematics` and install them one by one.
   * Restart the `Unity Editor`.

-## Step 2 — Set some script options
+## Step 2.
+Set script options

 Open the script options by `[Edit] -> [Project Settting] -> [Player] -> [Other Settings]` and set two items:

  * First, add the `ENABLE_BURST_AOT` to `[Script Compilation] -> [Script Define Symbols]`.
  * Second, enable the `Allow ‘unsafe’ Code`.

-Tip: each platform to be built needs to be set.
+Tip: Any platform to be built needs to be set.

 ## Step 3